 - Inflammation and irritation in the nasal cavity

 - Erosion of the inside of the nose

 - Reduced or loss of sense of smell

 - Sinus infections

 - Lung infections

 Get the Help You Need for Xanax Addiction

-If you or someone you know is crushing and snorting Xanax, it’s time for professional treatment, and Evoke Wellness MA can help.
+If you or someone you know is crushing and snorting Xanax, it’s time for professional treatment, and Evoke Wellness at Cohasset can help.
 When you make the safe choice to detox at our Massachusetts medical detox facility, you can be sure that you will be safe and comfortable during such an uncertain time in your life.
 Our main goal is to make this detox process as safe as possible.
 While it is important to get the drugs from your system physically, it is also important to mentally get yourself healthy as well.
 On top of your personalized medically assisted detox; you will also be involved with individual and group therapy sessions with our experienced and informational behavioral health technicians.
 We want to make sure you re-equipped with the knowledge to stay healthy and sober when you reenter the real world.